 Jökulsárlón Glacier Lagoon

-The Jökulsárlón Glacier Lagoon is one of the best natural wonders that you can visit in Iceland because they offer tours that that take you out on to the water and between huge chunks of ice that have broken free from the glacier.
+The Jökulsárlón Glacier Lagoon is one of the best natural wonders that you can visit in Iceland.
+They offer tours to take you out onto the water, between huge chunks of ice that have broken free from the glacier.
 As you glide along, you may even catch a glimpse inside a glacial cave or see flocks of birds flying overhead.
 Tourists can take a day tour from Reykjavík to experience the natural beauty of the lagoon.

 Myvatn was formed by hot lava thousands of years ago and is the top destination in Iceland for bird watchers.
 The lake in the area is home to over 100 bird species.
 Alongside the birds, there are impressive pseudo-craters, which have erupted through the water.
-Now, they appear as small islands and provide great views of rock formations like cave and pillars.
+Now, they appear like small islands and provide great views of rock formations such as caves and pillars.

 Golden Circle Route

 For a taste of it all – nature, history, and architecture, the Golden Circle Route is a popular day activity for tourists.
 The Golden Circle Route offers small excursions that take you to featured stops like Gulfoss, Hvita river canon, hot springs, and the þingvellir which is where Iceland was founded.
-There are many tour companies that provide complete packages, which is the easiest way to complete the Golden Circle Route.
+There are many tour companies that provide complete packages, which is the easiest way to complete the famous cirque.

 Get Out and Go

-Iceland is a small country, but it is overpacked with beauty and adventure.
-From the people, culture, and landscape, everything is stunning about Iceland.
-In every town there is a gorgeous view, which means that there isn’t a single bad destination.
+In every town, there is a gorgeous view, which means that there isn’t a single bad destination.
 Whether you want to head out to the wild or explore the colorful towns, Iceland is a vacation you won’t soon forget.